 Who should you cater to?
 Millennials or established customers?

 For many businesses it may seem like this question requires them to balance the potential loss of older customers with the potential for new ones.
-With two billion millennials across the global, they’re set to account for $1.4 trillion of global spending by 2020.
+With two billion millennials across the globe, they’re set to account for $1.4 trillion of global spending by 2020.
 This is a reminder that they are now the generation with the highest spending power and the largest set of corporate travellers.

 How marketing to millennials reaches beyond just their generation: